The Adam Buxton Podcast

-The Adam Buxton Podcast is a podcast in which the English comedian Adam Buxton interviews friends and celebrities.
+The Adam Buxton Podcast is a podcast in which the English comedian Adam Buxton interviews guests.
 The first episode was released in 2015.
-Recurring guests include the filmmakers Joe Cornish, Louis Theroux and Garth Jennings and the comedian Natasia Demetriou.
+Recurring guests include the comedian Natasia Demetriou and the filmmakers Joe Cornish, Louis Theroux, Richard Ayoade and Garth Jennings.

 Background

-With Joe Cornish, Buxton previously presented the television series The Adam and Joe Show and the radio series Adam and Joe.
+With Joe Cornish, Buxton presented the 1990s television series The Adam and Joe Show, followed by the BBC Radio 6 Music series Adam and Joe.
 When Cornish released his first feature film, Attack the Block (2011), Buxton worried his own career was declining.
 After listening to American podcasts including This American Life and WTF with Marc Maron, he decided to create a British longform interview podcast.
-The first episode of The Adam Buxton Podcast was released in September 2015.
+He released the first episode in September 2015.

 Format

 Most episodes begin with an introduction from Buxton as he walks through the Norfolk countryside with his dog, Rosie, followed by a previously recorded conversation with the episode's guest.
 Interviews cover personal and cultural topics, punctuated with musical interludes from Buxton.
 Christmas episodes feature Cornish.

 Buxton described the podcast as "a confection ... a heavily stylised greatest hits of a conversation".
 He told Wired that podcasts can "accommodate the rhythms and meanderings of a real conversation in a way that few other mediums are suited to do", unlike the tightly edited interviews and conversations of broadcast radio and television.
 In 2025, Buxton said he would stop recording the podcast when Rosie dies.